-It means that the randomization points should support not only 4-dimensional integration, but using subsequent pairs also 8-dimensional integration, using the subsequent triplets 12-dimensional integration, etc. Sequences that support kdimensional integrals when subsequent k-tuples are selected are called k-uniform sequences15.
+It means that the randomization points should support not only 4-dimensional integration, but using subsequent pairs also 8-dimensional integration, using the subsequent triplets 12-dimensional integration, etc. Sequences that support k-dimensional integrals when subsequent k-tuples are selected are called k-uniform sequences.
 The widely used Halton or Hammersley sequences are only 1-uniform, thus theoretically they should provide false results.

 This is obvious for the Hammersley sequence, in which the first coordinate is increasing.
 Such a sequence would search for only those multiple reflections where the angle corresponding to the first coordinate always increases in subsequent reflections.
 It is less obvious, but is also true for the Halton sequence.
 Due to its construction using radical inversion, the subsequent points in the sequence are rather far, thus only those reflections are considered, where the respective angle changes drastically.

-In order to avoid this problem without getting rid of the quasi-Monte Carlo sequences, 39 proposed the random scrambling of the sample points.
-The same problem arises, for example, when generating uniform distributions on a sphere, for which 5 proposed to increase the dimension of the low-discrepancy sequence.
-Note that this problem is specific to quasi-Monte Carlo integration and does not occur when classical Monte-Carlo method is used to select the sample points (a random sequence is ∞ -uniform15).
+In order to avoid false results without getting rid of the quasi-Monte Carlo sequences, proposed the random scrambling of the sample points.
+A similar problem arises, for example, when generating uniform distributions on a sphere, for which proposed to increase the dimension of the low-discrepancy sequence.
+Note that this problem is specific to quasi-Monte Carlo integration and does not occur when classical Monte-Carlo method is used to select the sample points (a random sequence is ∞-uniform).

-In order to demonstrate these problems, we tested the ray-bundle based iteration for different random (i.e. pseudorandom) and low-discrepancy sequences.
+To demonstrate these problems, we tested the ray-bundle based iteration for different random (i.e. pseudo-random) and low-discrepancy sequences.
 The test scene was the Cornell box.
 In figure 7 we can see that the Hammersley sequence gives completely wrong result and the Halton sequence also deteriorates from the real solution.
-The two random generators (rand and drand48), however, performed quite-well.
+The two random generators (rand and drand48), however, performed quite well.

 The figure also included a modification of the $q_n = \{\pi^n\}$ quasi-Monte Carlo sequence (operator $\{\}$ selects the fractional part of a number).
-This is believed to be (but has not been proven to be) ∞ -uniform10.
-However, this sequence is very unstable numerically, therefore we used the $q_n = \{(\pi - 2) \cdot q{n-1} \mod 100000\}$ scheme.
+This is believed to be (but has not been proven to be) $\infty$ -uniform.
+However, this sequence is very unstable numerically, therefore we used the fractional part of the $q'n = (\pi - 2) \cdot q'{n-1} \mod 100000$ scheme.